Frequently Asked Questions

 • General running costs of a building or organisation, e.g. rent, utilities.

-• Straight continuations of projects funded under a previous grants round.
+• Straight continuations of ongoing projects.
 You can apply to us again if your project has been changed in some major way, i.e. you’re genuinely trying out something new.

 • Renovations or other building work.